 And, neither can equal the company's sale of sodas, equal to over 45 million gallons a year.
 The company seems fairly proud of this.
 They've even done the calculations in Olympic swimming pool units, coming to a hefty 68.

 Making soda at home with a SodaStream has become quite popular.
 Although SodaStream offers soda syrup flavors you can purchase, and there are a few other avenues for purchasing syrups, making homemade syrups is quite easy and can offer hundreds of creative options.
 Instead of artificial flavors, you can use real ingredients.
-There are several good books for the home soda enthusiast and they offer recipes both traditional and inventive.
+It is actually very easy to make your own homemade syrup for the SodaStream, and there are several good books for the home soda enthusiast which offer recipes both traditional and inventive.
 But, what if you just want to make a quick and easy fruit flavored soda similar to a grocery store brand, and you don't care about using "real" ingredients?
 You'll be amazed how easy it is.

 Any discussion of the history of soda tends to center around the "cola wars" between Coca-Cola and Pepsi Cola.
 Yet, other sodas and beverages not only were important competitors, but, at least in the early days, had a chance to compete with either of the soda giants, including Royal Crown Cola and Moxie.
 Then, there were the oddballs that sometimes attracted the attention of the major players.
 One of these was Yoo-Hoo, the iconic milk based non-carbonated chocolate drink made by the Yoo-Hoo Beverage Corporation.
 I have fond memories of Yoo-Hoo, growing up in the 1970's, and it still has a certain appeal, just milk-chocolatey enough to taste good, but watery enough to be refreshing instead of heavy.
 Before my time, however, there was a competitor to Yoo-Hoo, that wasn't exactly competition.